 Edward Capern became a postman following the introduction of the Penny Post, writing poems as he walked through North Devon lanes resplendent with flowers and birdsong.
 Despite being self-educated, in time he was able to include Charles Dickens, the Prime Minister Lord Palmerston and Baroness Burdett-Coutts among his friends and supporters, but he retained a love of simple pleasures and was above all a family man.

-The Postman Poet is a novel that draws on historical research and Capern’s own writing to tell the story of Bideford’s Postman Poet from obscurity to national renown, capturing the opportunities and inequalities of the Victorian age.
+My novel The Postman Poet draws on historical research and Capern’s own writing to tell the story of Bideford’s Postman Poet from obscurity to national renown, capturing the opportunities and inequalities of the Victorian age.

 It was while studying the 600 poems that I realised that some of them were intended to be sung.
-I showed the songs to Bideford folk musicians Nick Wyke and Becki Driscoll who were so impressed with them that they have spent the past year producing a CD which will be launched alongside The Postman Poet.
+I showed the songs to Bideford folk musicians Nick Wyke and Becki Driscoll who were so impressed with them that they have spent the past year producing a CD which has been launched alongside The Postman Poet.
 It is a real thrill to hear the songs sung – probably for the first time in 150 years!
-You can pre-order a copy of the CD from www.englishfiddle.com.
+You can order a copy of the CD from www.englishfiddle.com.

 I am also publishing The Poems of Edward Capern, a new selection of his poems, many of them describing local places and people.
 He loved his job, despite the weather and the long hours, and this love is communicated through his work.
 In recognition of Capern’s commitment to social justice, £1 will be donated to the Northern Devon Foodbank (charity no. 1162651) for each copy of Poems sold.

 You can order the books HERE

 You can see the BBC Spotlight film here:

 The launch of the books and the CD took place on Saturday March 25th at Bideford’s Royal Hotel, and included readings and songs.
 The 180 tickets sold out in advance and we had a great evening with a very appreciative audience.